 Okay, not going to lie.
 I couldn't even be mad because I love baby bunnies and I love my flowers so we've decided to let them roam amongst the zinnias and they couldn't be in a safer location in the fenced in area.

 There was only one brave soul that let me take his picture.
-There's about 5-6 cuties including this little guy that is jet black with the tiniest cute white nose.
+There are about 5-6 cuties including this little guy that is jet black with the tiniest cute white nose.
 A little back story- my first ever pet rabbit was named Stella and she stayed in our home when I still lived back home with my parents (pre-marriage).
 She was so tame, jet black and the sweetest.
 Fast forward to a few years later, her breed still lives on and it's sweet to see the black bunnies carry Stella's gene though she is no longer with us.

 It's the perfect match though.
 Cute baby bunnies and beautiful bountiful zinnias.